 - Senior Exit Exams Waiver for Summer 2020 Graduates: UT Martin's Faculty Senate working with Academic Affairs approved a waiver of the Senior Exit Exams baccalaureate degree requirement for all 2020 spring and summer semester graduating students.
 The two exams included in the waiver are the general education proficiency test (also referred to as the GenEd Exam or ETS Proficiency Exam) and the major field test required for every major.
 Students who will graduate this semester and had not completed one or both tests will be exempt from that graduation requirement.
 Students who are scheduled to graduate in fall 2020 and who had scheduled appointments with the UT Martin Testing Center during the time all classes were moved online will need to reschedule their appointment when students are allowed to return to campus.

-- Summer Camps: UT Martin summer camps are canceled for summer 2020; a decision about sports camps will be made in early June.
+- Summer Camps: All UT Martin group camps are canceled for summer 2020.

 - Tennessee Soybean Festival: The 27th Annual Tennessee Soybean Festival, planned for Sept.
 5-12, 2020, has been canceled.
 The university is a co-sponsor of the annual festival, which is scheduled to be held Sept.
 4-11, 2021.